EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 | `<username>.<collection>` | That user | That user |
 | `<group>.<collection>` | Group members (incl. `-ro`) | Group members |

-The full policy model is documented in the
-[Resource Discovery BB — Access Control](https://eoepca.readthedocs.io/projects/resource-discovery/en/latest/design/data-catalogue/auth/)
+This is a simplified view — the full policy model, including the `-ro` (read-only) and `-mgr` group-suffix rules and the default-deny behavior, is documented in the [Resource Discovery BB — Access Control](https://eoepca.readthedocs.io/projects/resource-discovery/en/latest/design/data-catalogue/auth/) page.
-page.

 > **Note:** `configure-data-access.sh` does not yet template these values — the steps
 > below are applied manually on top of the generated eoAPI values.

+> **Important:** Once the proxy is active, anonymous writes are rejected.
+If you intend
+> to load the [sample collection](#load-sample-collection), do so **before** enabling
+> the proxy, or supply an authorized token to the ingest.

-### 1. Enable the proxy in the eoAPI Helm values
+#### 1. Enable the proxy in the eoAPI Helm values

 The `eoapi` Helm chart bundles STAC Auth Proxy as an optional subchart.
 Add to `eoapi/generated-values.yaml`: